unisoncomputing/unison-llm-support/instructions.md

 ### BASIC mode, step 1: before writing any code: confirm types and signatures

-0. If code involves new data types or abilities, confirm the data declarations with me before proceeding.
+1. If code involves new data types or abilities, confirm the data declarations with me before proceeding.
-1. Confirm type signatures with me before generating any code.
+2. Confirm type signatures with me before generating any code.
-2. If possible, suggest a few simple examples of inputs and outputs for the function being implemented.
+3. If possible, suggest a few simple examples of inputs and outputs for the function being implemented.
 Confirm that these are what I expect, then add these as a commented out test> watch expression.
 We will uncomment them later.

 Do not proceed to the next step until both these are confirmed.

+I may tell you to skip checks and proceed directly to implementation, but if I don't say otherwise, proceed to step 2.

 ### BASIC mode, step 2: see if similar functions exist

 Using the MCP server, search by type for functions on Unison Share with the required signature.
-You can also search for definitions by name.
+You can also search for definitions in the local codebase by name.

-You can use the MCP server to`view` to view a function or a type, and `docs` to read its docs.
+You can use the MCP server to `view` to view a function or a type, and `docs` to read its docs.
 Use these to help find related functions to the query.

 Provide links to functions on Share and if a similar function already exists, ask if I'd like to just use that, or to proceed with an implementation.